shreifelagamy/vscode-laravel-sail/README.md

 This extension contributes the following settings:

 - `laravelSail.phpPath`: Path to PHP executable (default: "php")
+  - Windows users: Use forward slashes even in Windows paths, e.g., "C:/php/php.exe"
 - `laravelSail.sailPath`: Path to Sail executable (default: "./vendor/bin/sail")
+  - Use relative paths from your project root
 - `laravelSail.composerPath`: Path to Composer executable (default: "composer")
+  - Windows users: Consider using the WSL Composer installation
 - `laravelSail.artisanPath`: Path to Artisan executable (default: "artisan")
+  - Use relative paths from your project root
 - `laravelSail.checkInterval`: Interval to check sail status in milliseconds (default: 5000)

+Note for Windows Users:
+- All paths are automatically converted to WSL paths when needed
+- Using WSL's built-in PHP and Composer is recommended for best compatibility
+- Avoid using Windows-specific absolute paths

 ## Usage